 The Headteacher and Governing Body will review the implementation of the Policy on Physical Intervention at appropriate intervals.

+All staff will be involved and asked to contribute to the review.

 All staff will be informed of the outcome of the annual review.

-APPENDIX 1 Staff Checklist

-APPENDIX 2 Handling Complaints and Child Protection

-APPENDIX 3 Incident Recording Form and What to do Guide

-APPENDIX 4 Risk Assessment Process
+APPENDIX 1 Staff Checklist APPENDIX 2 Handling Complaints and Child Protection APPENDIX 3 Incident Recording Form and What to do Guide APPENDIX 4 Risk Assessment Process